jjiangweilan/Dynamic-Army-Prediction/README.md

   4. Get Microsoft Visual Studio and Build s2client-api (Install api : https://github.com/Blizzard/s2client-api/blob/master/docs/building.md)

-  5. run replay.exe (just type this in and press enter on terminal or cmd)
+  5. Run replay.exe (just type this in and press enter on terminal or cmd)

   6. At the end of every match, the terminal/cmd should output a json formatted unit count to the screen.